g-andrade/locus/doc/README.md

 The [MaxMind databases](https://dev.maxmind.com/geoip/geoip2/geolite2/) you choose are downloaded on-demand, cached on the filesystem and updated automatically.

-Looked-up entries are localized in English by default; other languages can be chosen from among the supported ones (when applicable.)

 You're encouraged to host your own private copies of the databases when using this library in production, both for reliability and netiquette towards MaxMind.